discord-net/Discord.Net/docs/faq/basics/basic-operations.md

 ## Why am I getting so many preemptive rate limits when I try to add more than one reactions?

 This is due to how HTML header works, mistreating 0.25sec/action to 1sec.
-This casues the lib to throw preemptive rate limit more frequently than it should for methods such as adding reactions.
+This causes the lib to throw preemptive rate limit more frequently than it should for methods such as adding reactions.